prayerslayer/js.spec/README.md

 # Implementation Status

-The 0.0.x published versions should seen as developer previews.
+The 0.0.x published versions should be seen as developer previews.
 Code may or may not work.
 API may or may not witness breaking changes (it will).

 * Specs
+  * ✅ Primitives
   * ✅ Map
   * ✅ Collection
   * Combination
     * ✅ And
     * ✅ Or
   * ✅ Tuple
+  * ✅ Nilable
 * ✅ Spec Registry
 * :construction: Spec Regexes (`cat`, `alt`, `*`, `?`, `+`)
 * 😰 Generator Functions